-Despite Covid-19 having a seismic impact on the property market, the appetite to move home hasn’t completely gone away.
+Despite Covid-19 having a seismic impact on the property market, the appetite to move home hasn’t completely evaporated.
 Estate agent Chesterson’s reported 2,369 new sign-ups and 199 new tenancy agreements in the last month alone.

 Benefits of virtual viewings

 Virtual viewings come in more than one form.
-They range from an agent walking around the property while videoing it for prospective buyers to 3D cameras that enable house hunters to take self-guided tours using their computer.
+They range from an agent walking around the property while videoing it for prospective buyers to 3D cameras enabling house hunters to take self-guided tours using their computer.